ENIACJushi/TouHouNPC/README.md

  4) Models that displayed normally in bedrock edition. (this took a long time)

 ## Copyright related
+  Code：MIT
+  Assets: CC BY-NC-SA 4.0

-  Modules from: TouHou Little Maid (MIT License) - https://github.com/TartaricAcid/TouhouLittleMaid
+  Modules from: TouHou Little Maid (CC) - https://github.com/TartaricAcid/TouhouLittleMaid Make minor changes to display properly in the bedrock version.

+  Touhou Project：Made by ZUN.